shreyakhale/Converting-Image-to-pencil-sketch_LGM3/README.md

-# Converting Image to pencil sketch with the python cv2 library
+# Converting Image to pencil sketch with python cv2 library

 I have made this project as a a part of my data science internship at @LetsGrowMore (LGM).